 Furthermore, an LLC in Vietnam must make its capital contribution as stated in the company registration process within 90 days after the receipt of its Enterprise Registration Certificate.

-4. Other considerations in setting up Vietnam LLCs
+Other necessary considerations while setting up Vietnam LLCs

 There is no withholding tax levied on profits that foreign corporate shareholders received.